Slobodan Ćustić's car broke down in Greece Entertainment - Breaking Latest News

 Source: Printskrin, Instagram

 “Urgent!
-Is there anyone who can connect our human and acting greatness today or in the morning Slobodana Ćustićand from Siviri to Kassandra at least to Gevgelija?”, it was written in a message on the Facebook page “Grčka Info”.
+Is there anyone who can connect our human and acting greatness today or in the morning Slobodan Ćustić from Siviri to Kassandra at least to Gevgelija?”, it was written in a message on the Facebook page “Grčka Info”.

 Jelena Ćustić, the wife of the famous actor who is 23 years his junior, with whom he has four children, spoke very quickly – “Greetings to everyone!
 I wrote 6, 7 days ago, considering that we had a serious car breakdown when we were coming to the sea, and we had to rent a car in Thessaloniki to get to Siviri.
 Then I received a lot of support and help from the group, for which I am extremely grateful, and also a nice acquaintance with the family that brought me back from Thessaloniki to Sivira, after I returned the rented car,” she stated on the networks and continued: